 Driving without evidence of a current and effective automobile liability policy is considered a Class II Misdemeanor in the State of Nebraska.
 Getting caught driving uninsured will result in an automatic license and registration suspension, and license plates confiscation.

-In Nebraska, you are asked to have valid car insurance in place before you can register your car, or renew your car registration.
+In Nebraska, you need valid car insurance in place before you can register your car, or renew your car registration.
 Your policy should be able to meet at least the required 25/50/25 liability coverage amounts.
-If you are caught driving uninsured at a traffic stop -- or worse, after a collision -- you will lose your driving privileges instantly.
+If you are caught driving uninsured at a traffic stop — or worse, after a collision — you will lose your driving privileges instantly.

 Your driving privileges will be on hold for an indefinite period of time or until you can come to court with valid proof of insurance, whether it is a newly-purchased auto insurance policy in Nebraska or by proof that an SR-22 is filed by your insurance company.